toptal/xene/README.md

 If there is an error handler xene will call it for every failed attempt to parse user's message.
 Xene counts all parsing failed if `null` or `undefined` were returned from parser function.
-To fine tune this behavior you can pass an object as a parser with two methods — `parse` and `isValid`.
+To fine-tune this behavior you can pass an object as a parser with two methods — `parse` and `isValid`.
 Xene will call `isValid` to determine if parsing failed.